nicofretti/flink_experiment/README.md

 ### Explanation

-1. The data_stream is transformed by applying a map function to each element.
+1. The `data_stream` is transformed by applying a map function to each element.
 The function extracts three fields: the origin with the year and month of the flight and the state of the airport, the destination with the year and month of the flight and the state of the airport, and a counter set to 1.
 2. Now two streams are created, one for the origin and one for the destination.
-Each stream is partitioned by the origin or destination using the keyBy function and a window of two seconds is applied to each stream.
+Each stream is partitioned by the origin or destination using the `keyBy `function and a window of two seconds is applied to each stream.
 The size of the window in this case can be arbitrary since there is a final window that will aggregate the results of the two streams.
-3. The two streams are merged using the union function and then partitioned by the origin or destination using the keyBy function.
+3. The two streams are merged using the `union` function and then partitioned by the origin or destination using the `keyBy` function.
 To avoid partial result the window size must be larger than the entire stream communication.

 ### Considerations
-The size of the window for grouping elements by origin and by destination can be set to any desired value.
-However, the final window must be large enough to encompass the entire stream.
-Otherwise, the partial results formed as tuples (state, year, month, count) must be further grouped by state, year, and month and the counts must be summed to obtain the final result.
+The window size for grouping elements by origin and destination can be set to any value, but it must be large enough to cover the entire stream.
+If the window is not large enough, the partial results (i.e. tuples of the form (state, year, month, count)) will need to be grouped by state, year, and month and the counts will need to be summed to get the final result.

 ### Result
 My result is stored in `results/q3.csv` and it looks like this: